shruti0803/Shim-Services/README.md

 ShimServices offers a range of features for both customers and service providers:

-User Authentication: Secure sign-up and login for both customers and providers.
+1 **User Authentication**: Secure sign-up and login for both customers and providers.

-Profile Management: Users can manage their profiles, contact information, and preferences.
+2 **Profile Management**: Users can manage their profiles, contact information, and preferences.

-Ratings and Reviews: Customers can leave reviews and ratings for services received.
+3 **Ratings and Reviews**: Customers can leave reviews and ratings for services received.

-Payment Integration: Secure payments through RazorPay for hassle-free transactions.
+4 **Payment Integration**: Secure payments through RazorPay for hassle-free transactions.

-Service Provider Dashboard: Manage availability, accept bookings, and track earnings.
+5 **Service Provider Dashboard**: Manage availability, accept bookings, and track earnings.

-Admin Dashboard: Manage and monitor user activities, service listings, reports, and platform analytics.
+6 **Admin Dashboard**: Manage and monitor user activities, service listings, reports, and platform analytics.
 Ensure smooth operations and handle platform-level settings and updates.

 ## Technologies Used
 ShimServices leverages modern technologies to ensure smooth performance and scalability:

-Frontend: React, Material-UI, Tailwind CSS for a responsive and intuitive interface.
+**Frontend**: React, Material-UI, Tailwind CSS for a responsive and intuitive interface.

-Backend: Node.js, Express.js to handle server-side logic and API interactions.
+**Backend**: Node.js, Express.js to handle server-side logic and API interactions.

-Database: MySQL for structured, relational data storage and management.
+**Database**: MySQL for structured, relational data storage and management.

-Password Hashing: Passwords are hashed using bcrypt to ensure user data security.
+**Password Hashing**: Passwords are hashed using bcrypt to ensure user data security.

-Payment Integration: RazorPay for secure and efficient payment processing.
+**Payment Integration**: RazorPay for secure and efficient payment processing.

-Deployment: Netlify and Railway for hosting and cloud accessibility.
+**Deployment**: Netlify for frontend hosting and Railway for backend and database hosting .

-Version Control: Git and GitHub for source code management.
+**Version Control**: Git and GitHub for source code management.

 ##Contributing
 We appreciate contributions from developers and community members who wish to enhance ShimServices: